 Depending on the scope and mission of the organization, the Student Organization Review Board will assign a classification to the student organization for the purposes of communication, promotion, and funding.

-Cultural- Organizations educate the campus community about non-dominant cultures in order to enhance students' worldviews.
-They also provide students with an avenue to explore and celebrate their own cultural heritage and provide programs and services designed to support students of various cultural heritages at the University.
+Cultural - Organizations educate the campus community about non-dominant cultures in order to enhance students' worldviews.
+They also provide students with an avenue to explore & celebrate their own cultural heritage & provide programs & services designed to support students of various cultural heritages at the University.

 Media - Organizations include two types of opportunities for students.
-Entertainment organizations provide campus with a variety of student sponsored entertainment events and programs.
+Entertainment organizations provide campus with a variety of student sponsored entertainment events & programs.
 Media

-organizations provide an opportunity for students to gain hands-on experience GVTV, Lanthorn, and WCKS (the GV student-run radio).
+organizations provide an opportunity for students to gain hands-on experience GVTV, Lanthorn, & WCKS (the GV student-run radio).